-Moraea tortilis, better known as Spiral Grass, is a bulbous plant with very unusual and ornamental foliage with twisting and curly leaves that resemble a corkscrew.
+Moraea tortilis or Spiral Grass is a bulbous plant known for its very unusual and ornamental twisting and curly leaves that resemble a corkscrew.
 Native to limited regions of Namibia and South Africa, Moraea tortilis is a hardy and drought tolerant plant.
 In cultivation, it can be propagated in a well-drained soil and under sunny exposure.
 The bulb usually grows up to 2.5 cm in diameter with several twisting and curly leaves that grow up to 15 cm.
 The succulent and glossy leaves of Moraea tortilis are light-green providing a beautiful background to its white or purple-blue flowers that appear in spring till late summer.
 Flowers are usually short-lived but add dramatic effect to the intriguing beauty of its spiral leaves.

 Known for its beautiful, spiral leaves, Moraea tortilis makes an excellent ornamental houseplant grown in pots or hanging baskets.
 As the name suggests, it is not actually a grass but serves as a nice low-growing plants for containers.